Skip to content

 RESTROOM CONDUCT

-This is an area of our school where each student is expected to show good judgment and proper behavior.
 Each student is expected to act in the same manner that they would act in their bathroom at home.
 Cleanliness and good health habits are very important.
 Students should always flush the toilet and wash their hands.
 Restrooms should be left clean.
-Restrooms are not to be places where students meet their friends.
+Restrooms are not to be places where students meet their friends, play around, or use personal electronic devices.

 FOOD, DRINKS, AND GUM

-1. Show respect for the supervisors at all times.
+1. Show respect for the adults and other students at all times.

-2. Enjoy a quiet conversation without yelling and loud talking.
+2. Enjoy quiet conversations without yelling and loud talking.

 3. Students will keep the cafeteria clean by picking up all garbage around their tables and on the floor.
 They will never throw food or touch another student's lunch.